Keyboard shortcuts

 Support Automation: • CI/CD quality gates • Automated testing • Pre-commit validation • Continuous quality monitoring

-The validate command is your quality assurance system for SwissArmyHammer configuration, ensuring that prompts, workflows, and tools are correct, complete, and ready for reliable operation.
+The validate command is your quality assurance system for SwissArmyHammer configuration, ensuring that skills, workflows, and tools are correct, complete, and ready for reliable operation.

 Usage: swissarmyhammer validate [OPTIONS]